Chapter Four: The Releasing Game

 “Well, yeah, I mean, I’d rather just run around outside instead of messing around inside a gym, but I know my way around, yeah.
 What about it?”

-“In case you haven't noticed… My body doesn't work very well.
-I'm clumsy, I feel chilly all the time, I get awful period cramps, I bruise really easily... and some other things, too.
-It's just so cliché for Farseers.
+“In case you haven’t noticed… My body doesn’t work very well.
+I’m clumsy, I feel chilly all the time, I get awful period cramps, I bruise really easily… and some other things, too.
+It’s just so cliché for Farseers.
 You know, blind seers, frail oracles who sit around in their temples all day instead of getting any exercise?
-I'm just lucky I have 20-20 vision so I'm not a complete stereotype.
-And the thing I really can't stand is, I kind of think the Waiting God wants it that way.
+I’m just lucky I have 20-20 vision so I’m not a complete stereotype.
+And the worst part is, I kind of think the Waiting God wants it that way.
 Like it specifically picks people who are physically weak.
-So I, I, I really want to get in better shape.
-I guess it's not as dramatic as how you're going to be going against the Blood God, but, I, I just, I really don't want to just do the Waiting God wants, too, I…” Yali trailed off.
+So, I know just exercising won’t fix everything, but I, I, I really want to get in better shape.
+I guess it’s not as dramatic as how you’re going to be going against the Blood God, but, I, I just, I really don’t want to just do the Waiting God wants, too, I…” Yali trailed off.

-I wasn't quite sure what to say.
+I wasn’t quite sure what to say.
 Yali seemed a little more emotional than usual, so I wanted to sympathize.
 It would even make me feel better!
-It was so tiring to just keep grinding away at the “games”, I'd be glad to make a real emotional connection.
-But the problem was, I didn't know what to sympathize with.
-It was obviously about more than just the physical thing, but what was the connection between defying the Blood God and defying the Waiting God?
-The Waiting God wasn't bad, was it?
+But the problem was, I didn’t know what to sympathize with.
+It was obviously about more than just the physical thing, but what was so special about defying the Waiting God?
+The Waiting God wasn’t bad, was it?
 Well, at least there was something I could say to be helpful.
-“I'll totally show you around the gym if that's what you want!
-I'd be happy to.”
+“I’ll totally show you around the gym if that’s what you want!
+I’d be happy to.”

 Yali still looked sort of downcast.
 “Will you go with me… more than just once?
-I was thinking about why I don't just go do it myself.
-I think… I don't want to feel this way, but I think I'm worried that people will be judging me because I'm fat.
-But now it occurs to me that my life is more important than other people judging me.
-But…”
+I was thinking about why I don’t just go do it myself.
+I think… I don’t want to feel this way, but I think I’m worried that people will be judging me because I’m fat.
+I’ve been telling myself that my life is more important than other people judging me, but…”

 Now this I could make sense of.
 “Of course I’ll go with you!
 It’d be no big deal, really.
 Nobody will look at you funny when I’m around, I’ll beat them up.”

-Yali smiled.
-“Please don't actually beat anyone up for my sake.”
+Yali gave a half smile.
+“Please don’t actually beat anyone up for my sake.”

 “Oh don’t worry, no one will mess with us in the first place, so I won’t have to.”
 Yali glared at me a little.
 “Okay, okay, fine, I won’t.”